DeutscheSoft/AWML/README.md

 The aim of AWML is to simplify the creation of professional user interfaces.

 ## Widgets

-Creating a widget using AWML is easy as writing standard HTML.
+Using a toolkit widget in AWML is as easy as writing standard HTML.

     <awml-knob class="myKnob"
       min="-24" max="24"
       base="0" value="12"
-      labels="json:[-24, 0, 24]"
+      labels="[-24, 0, 24]"
       >
       <awml-option name='show_hand' type='media' media='min-width: 800px'></awml-option>
     </awml-knob>